Isometries on Banach algebras of $C(Y)$-valued maps: A theorem of Jarosz on isometries which preserve

 \section{A theorem of Jarosz on isometries which preserve $\1$}

-In most cases the form of an isometry between Banach algebras depends not only on the algebraic structure of theses algebras, but also on the norms in theses algebras.
-A simple example of a surjective isometry which is not cannonical is one on the Wiener algebra.
-Jarosz \cite{ja} introduced \emph{natural norms} on certain spaces of continuous functions.
-He provided a theorem that isometries between a variety of spaces of continuous functions equipped with natural norms are of canonical forms.
+In most cases the form of an isometry between Banach algebras depends not only on the algebraic structure, but also on the norms on theses algebras.
+Jarosz \cite{ja} introduced \emph{natural norms} on spaces of continuous functions.
+He proved that isometries between a variety of spaces of continuous functions equipped with the natural norms are of canonical forms.
 See \cite{ja} for precise notations and terminologies.
 The following is a theorem of Jarosz on surjective unital isometries \cite{ja}. \begin{theorem}[Jarosz \cite{ja}] Let $X$ and $Y$ be compact Hausdorff spaces, let $A$ and $B$ be complex linear subspaces of $C(X)$ and $C(Y)$, respectively, and let $p,q\in \mathcal{P}$.
 Assume $A$ and $B$ contain constant functions, and let $\|\cdot\|_A$, $\|\cdot\|_B$ be a $p$-norm and $q$-norm on $A$ and $B$, respectively.
 Assume next that there is a linear isometry $T$ from $(A,\|\cdot\|_A)$ onto $(B,\|\cdot\|_B)$ with $T\1=\1$.
 Then if $D(p)=D(q)=0$, or if $A$ and $B$ are regular subspaces of $C(X)$ and $C(Y)$, respectively, then $T$ is an isometry from $(A,\|\cdot\|_\infty)$ onto $(B,\|\cdot\|_\infty)$. \end{theorem} We provide a precise proof of a theorem of Jarosz in \cite{hatori} by making an ambitious revision of one in \cite{ja}.

-In the following a unital semisimple commutative Banach algebra $A$ is identified through the Gelfand transforms with a unital subalgebra of $C(M_A)$ for maximal ideal space $M_A$ of $A$.
-A unital semisimple commutative Banach algebra is regular (in the sense of Jarosz \cite{ja}).
-Due to a theorem of Nagasawa \cite{naga} (cf. \cite{drw}) the following holds. \begin{cor}[Corollary 2 \cite{hatori}] Let $A$ and $B$ be unital semisimple commutative Banach algebras with natural norms.
+In the following a unital semisimple commutative Banach algebra $A$ is identified through the Gelfand transform with a unital subalgebra of $C(M_A)$ for maximal ideal space $M_A$ of $A$.
+Hence we see that the uniform closure of a unital semisimple commutative Banach algebra in $C(M_A)$ is a uniform algebra on $M_A$.
+A unital semisimple commutative Banach algebra is regular in the sense of Jarosz \cite{ja}.
+Applying a theorem of Nagasawa \cite{naga} (cf. \cite{drw}) we have the following. \begin{cor}[Corollary 2 \cite{hatori}] Let $A$ and $B$ be unital semisimple commutative Banach algebras with natural norms.
 Suppose that $T:A\to B$ is a surjective complex-linear isometry with $T\1=\1$.
 Then there exists a homeomorphism $\varphi:M_B\to M_A$ such that

 In particular, $T$ is an algebra isomorphism. \end{cor} We omit a proof (see the proof of Corollary 2 in \cite{hatori}). \begin{cor}[Corollary 3 \cite{hatori}] Let $K_j$ be a compact metric space for $j=1,2$.
 Suppose that $T:\Lip(K_1)\to \Lip(K_2)$ is a surjective complex-linear isometry with respect to the norm $\|\cdot\|_L$.
 Assume $T\1=\1$.
 Then there exists a surjective isometry $\varphi:X_2\to X_1$ such that